raystack/compass/docs/docs/roadmap.md

 ## What Stays the Same

 - **Postgres as the source of truth.** The transactional store is solid and stays.
-- **Elasticsearch for text search.** Full-text search isn't going away — it's being augmented with vectors, not replaced.
+All search is now Postgres-native (tsvector, pg_trgm, pgvector) — no external search engine dependencies.
 - **gRPC and REST APIs.** Existing integrations keep working.
 MCP is an additional serving layer.
 - **Asset model.** The core asset structure — URN, type, service, schema, lineage, owners — remains the foundation.
 It gets extended, not replaced.
 - **Social features.** Starring, discussions, tagging — these stay and become more valuable as knowledge capture mechanisms for AI consumption.